| Dr. Minor is often a contributor to the opinion page

 enforcement intrusion in their bedrooms, the objections

 to the court taking this action seem archaic and uninformed.
+The past

 half-century of study has shown that arguments used